-Another feather in the caps of both CHIP and Medicaid: due in large part to their existence, the portion of uninsured children in this country dropped from 14 percent to 7 percent between 1997 and 2012.
+CHIP and Medicaid have been very successful.
+The portion of uninsured children in this country dropped from 14 percent to 7 percent between 1997 and 2012.

-As nice as that probably is to hear, the Henry J. Kaiser Family Foundation says that more than seven million children in the U.S. are still without health insurance--and over five million of them are eligible for either Medicaid or CHIP assistance.
+Despite this, the Henry J. Kaiser Family Foundation says that more than seven million children in the U.S. are still without health insurance.
+And over five million of them are eligible for either Medicaid or CHIP assistance.

 That last statistic is especially sad, as no enrollment periods are attached to either of these programs.
-(Parents can enroll their children at any point in a given year.)
-Also, very little guesswork is required when it comes time to apply for them, as someone with HealthCare.gov will tell you which one you qualify for--assuming you qualify for one or the other-- based on the size of your household, your income, and other factors like age and disability, after you enroll.
+Parents can enroll their children at any point in a given year.
+And very little guesswork is required when it comes time to apply for them.
+Someone with HealthCare.gov will tell you which one you qualify for based on the size of your household, your income, and other factors like age and disability, after you enroll.

-Although it’s true that CHIP and Medicaid differ in a number of ways--despite the fact that both are jointly run by the federal and state governments and both work to provide health coverage to in-need children (as well as other segments of the population)—to most Americans they’re going to seem pretty similar.
+Although it’s true that CHIP and Medicaid differ in a number of ways, to most Americans they’re going to seem pretty similar.

-Unfortunately, not all states provide the same quality or quantity of benefits to their Medicaid or CHIP recipients.
-That’s because although the federal government sets the guidelines for these programs, individual states are allowed some amount of flexibility in administering and designing them—which results in benefits packages that can vary quite a bit from state to state.
+Sadly, not all states provide the same quality or quantity of benefits to their Medicaid or CHIP recipients.
+Sure, the federal government sets the guidelines for these programs.
+But individual states are allowed some amount of flexibility in administering and designing them.
+This results in benefits packages that can vary quite a bit from state to state.

 “People should be aware that there are restrictions on some of the benefits,” says Gail Cavanaugh, an agent with Columbia, South Carolina-based Colonial Life.
 “For instance, if they need eyeglasses, they may have a choice of one or two ophthalmologists and opticians in their town.
 They may not have a choice as to frames when being fitted for eyeglasses.”

 Families enrolled in Medicaid and CHIP can run into issues with dental care, too, depending on which state they call home.
-Some programs only cover extractions and exams, Cavanaugh says, while others are limited or restricted in ways that cause people to “have to attend a dental clinic which treats patients with no dental coverage and offers a sliding fee scale.”
+Some programs only cover extractions and exams, Cavanaugh says.
+But others are limited or restricted.
+It's makes it so people to “have to attend a dental clinic which treats patients with no dental coverage and offers a sliding fee scale.”

 Even more differences can be seen when you look at how children become eligible for these programs.
-CHIP, for example, covers children and teens up to age 19 who find themselves above Medicaid income eligibility thresholds—which for children younger than six is up to 133 percent of the Federal Poverty Level (or FPL, $29,700 for a family of four in 2011, according to medicaid.gov), and for children six and older is up to 100 percent of the FPL (or $22,350 for a family of four in 2011).
+CHIP covers children and teens up to age 19 who find themselves above Medicaid income eligibility thresholds.
+For children younger than six this is up to 133 percent of the Federal Poverty Level.
+For FPL, it's $29,700 for a family of four in 2011, according to medicaid.gov.
+And for children six and older it's up to 100 percent of the FPL.
+It was 22,350 for a family of four in 2011.